akeneo/pim-docs/troubleshooting/first_aid_kit/index.rst

     If the previous steps failed to solve the bug, try this one.

-Deactivate all your custom developments by commenting them in the "AppKernel.php" file ``/path/to/your/pim/app/AppKernel.php``.
+Disable all custom developments by commenting them in the "AppKernel.php" file ``/path/to/your/pim/app/AppKernel.php``.

 .. code-block:: php